Want to participate in a research study? Help shape the future of investing tools and earn a $60 gift card!

 Is Debt Impacting Brookline Bancorp's P/E?

 Net debt totals 76% of Brookline Bancorp's market cap.
 This is a reasonably significant level of debt -- all else being equal you'd expect a much lower P/E than if it had net cash.

 The Bottom Line On Brookline Bancorp's P/E Ratio

-Brookline Bancorp trades on a P/E ratio of 14.5, which is below the US market average of 17.8.
+Brookline Bancorp's P/E is 13.8 which is below average (17.7) in the US market.
 While the EPS growth last year was strong, the significant debt levels reduce the number of options available to management.
 If the company can continue to grow earnings, then the current P/E may be unjustifiably low.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.
 Thank you for reading.